signum-network/signumjs/README.md

 ----------------------------

-Best way to start is with the extensive [Online Documentation](https://docs.signum.network/signum/signumjs)
+Best way to start is with the extensive [Online Documentation](https://docs.signum.network/signum/signumjs).

+Another documentation with code examples can be found [here](https://docs.signum.network/signum/signumjs)

 ----------------------------
 ## Packages